Bike Orlando

 Surface: Asphalt

-Parking/Trailheads: At Lakefront Park, Partin Triangle Park
+Parking/Trailheads: Lakefront Park (St. Cloud), Partin Triangle Park

-Nearby Points of Interest: Narcoossee Sugar Mill
+Nearby Points of Interest: Ralph V. Chisholm

-Ruins, Ralph V. Chisholm Regional Park, Lake Kissimmee State Park
+Ruins, Lake Kissimmee State Park

-Bike Shops / Rentals: Smittyz Cyclez (sales, service)
+Bike Shops / Rentals:

 St. Cloud Lakefront Park features a two-mile recreational trail along the south shore of East Lake Tohopekaliga.
 The 12-foot wide trail is an easy ride with access to park amenities including a marina, fishing piers, swimming beach, restaurant, picnic tables, and playground.
 The trail links to the growing network of trails giving users access to downtown and other areas of the city.